oralecarlangelo/javascript/readme.md

-# Constructors/Classes
+# Prototypes

-Constructors and classes are fundamental concepts in object-oriented programming (OOP).
-They allow you to create objects with predefined properties and behaviors.
+Prototypes are an essential part of JavaScript's object-oriented programming model.
+They allow objects to inherit properties and methods from other objects.
+Prototypes provide a way to share common functionality across multiple objects efficiently.

-## Example 1: Constructors and Instances
+## Example 1: Prototypes with Constructors

-In JavaScript, constructors are functions used to create objects.
-They define the initial state and behavior of objects created from them.
-Instances of objects are created using the `new` keyword along with the constructor function.
+In JavaScript, every object has a prototype that acts as a blueprint for that object's properties and methods.
+Prototypes can be created using constructor functions.

 Example: